-(keep in mind there are many proprietary high-performance thermoplastics which are not in this pyramid)
+(keep in mind many proprietary high-performance thermoplastics are not in this pyramid)

 Silicone pieces in your vapor path will mostly be present if you’re using a whip.

-Again…a silicone whip is perfectly fine, as long as you have medical/food grade silicone (like this one) and don’t let any herb resin build up by regularly cleaning it.
+Again, a silicone whip is perfectly fine, as long as you have medical/food grade silicone (like this one) and don’t let any herb resin build up in the bowl and vapor path of your vaporizer (by regularly cleaning it).

-High quality silicone is heat-resistant already, so there really is no need to look for especially heat-resistant silicone.
+High-quality silicone is heat-resistant, so there’s no need to look for especially heat-resistant silicone.

 3. Does My Vapor Pass Over the Electronics of My Vaporizer?

-There have been concerns about air passing over the electronics used in vaporizers…
+There have been concerns in the past about air passing over the electronics used in vaporizers.

 One example is the Arizer Extreme Q, it has been shown cold air passes through the electronics before it gets heated by the heating element and directed through the vapor path.

-A lot of electronic products contain heavy metals and other unsafe materials.
-You definitely don’t want to be inhaling particles of any of these.
+A lot of electronics contain heavy metals and other unsafe materials for inhalation.
+You definitely don’t want to be inhaling heavy metal particles in large quantities for example.